 The metadata for the actions Add user and Remove user within the Role resource will not contain the email ID of the user who performed the action.
 Instead, the logs will display the system generated email ID (system@adobe.com).

-This document covers audit logs in Platform, including how to view and manage them in UI or API.
+This document covers audit logs in Experience Platform, including how to view and manage them in UI or API.

 The following table outlines which actions on which resources are recorded by audit logs: